 It’s evident by now that PROATS (aka protein oatmeal) make a weekly appearance in my kitchen.
-And while a lot of people think oatmeal is a winter breakfast idea, I thought it would be a good idea to summer-ify it!
-I mean, since we can’t perpetually be at the beach, I’m bringing the beach to your morning routine with my piña colada protein oatmeal (aka proats).
-These tropical proats are gluten free, dairy free and make the perfect balancedd breakfast to start your day off right.
+While a lot of people think oatmeal is a winter breakfast idea, I thought it would be a good idea to summer-ify it!
+I mean, since we can’t perpetually be at the beach, I’m bringing the beach to your morning routine with this pineapple oatmeal with coconut.
+These tropical oats taste like a piña colada and will have you day dreaming of sunny boozy beach days!

 Coconut almond milk – Whats a piña colada without a little coconut flavour?
 I used coconut almond milk because its what I had on hand but you can definitely use regular coconut milk or mix in some coconut yogurt.

-How to Make Pina Colada Protein Oatmeal
+How to Make This recipe

 Now loves, tell me – what are some of your favourite recipes that remind you of a tropical holiday?
 Leave me a comment below with your thoughts!